Shiny-Miner/FR-OptionMenu/README.md

 # Option Menu BW
-A renovated implementation of option menu feature
+A renovated implementation of option menu feature.

-Its Compumaxx's Code and translated from Spainish to English by me.
+# It is Compumaxx's Code and translated from Spainish to English by me.

 <image src="Option Menu_1721864152058.png"> </image>
 ## Building